 Methods We present an analytical strategy based on cause-by-age decompositions to simultaneously analyze changes in Danish life expectancy and lifespan inequality from 1960 to 2014, as well as current Swedish-Danish differences.

 Results Stagnation in Danish life expectancy coincided with a shorter period of stagnation in lifespan inequality (1975-1990).
-The stagnation in life expectancy was mainly driven by increases in cancer and non-infectious respiratory mortality at higher ages (-.63 years), offsetting a reduction in cardiovascular and infant mortality (+1.52 years).
+The stagnation in life expectancy was mainly driven by increases in cancer and non-infectious respiratory mortality at higher ages (-.63 years) offsetting a reduction in cardiovascular and infant mortality (+1.52 years).
 Lifespan inequality stagnated because most causes of death did not show compression over the time period.
 Both these observations were consistent with higher smoking-related mortality in Danes born in 1919-1939.
 After 1995, life expectancy and lifespan equality increased in lockstep, but still lag behind Sweden, mainly due to infant mortality and cancer.

 Conclusions Since 1960, Danish improvements in life expectancy and lifespan equality were halted by smoking-related mortality in those born 1919-1939, while also reductions in old-age cardiovascular mortality held back lifespan equality.
 The comparison with Sweden suggests that Denmark can reduce inequality in lifespans and increase life expectancy through a consistent policy target: reducing cancer and infant mortality.